 2| Habitat 67

-Habitat 67 is a must-see landmark for architecture and design lovers.
+Habitat 67 is a must-see landmark for architecture and design lovers, also one of the Instagram-worthy places in Montreal.
 This housing complex is designed for Expo 67 by Israeli-Canadian architect Moshe Safdie, as an attempt to reimagine apartment living.
 Inspired by the post-war Japanese architectural movement “Metabolism,” Safdie created a set of futuristic cube-like condominiums to integrate the qualities of a suburban home into an urban high-rise.
 Instead of corridors, each of these interlocking modular units is connected with nature and has access to a roof garden built atop an adjacent cube.

 5| Montreal Science Centre